Prerender Until Script: The Middle Ground Between Prefetch and Prerender

 - Run the Preload Scanner.
 This is the critical part.
 The browser discovers and downloads subresources like high-priority CSS and the LCP image.

-- Synchronous Scripts: The parser halts immediately.
+- Synchronous scripts: The parser halts immediately.

-- Async/Defer Scripts: They are downloaded and queued, but not executed.
+- Async/defer scripts: They are downloaded and queued, but not executed.

 The Implementation